Anise Essential Oil Organic

 Why Anise?
-Anise is one of the oldest-known herbal remedies.
+Anise is one of the oldest-known botanicals in aromatherapy.
 Pliny recommended it in the morning as a pick-me-up.
-Ancient Egyptians documented its use medicinally and for household purposes.
+Ancient Egyptians documented its use for household purposes.
 Charlemagne cultivated it on the imperial farms in the 9th century.
 It has a natural licorice-like flavor and savory, spicy aroma.
-The aromatherapy essential oil can also open the breath and encourage deep, rejuvenating inhalation.
+The aromatherapy essential oil can encourage deep, rejuvenating inhalation.

 Curious about bottle sizes?
 Click Here.

 Benefits: Because of its distinct licorice-like flavor, anise is ideal for use in baked goods.
 It can also be a delightful addition to homemade fall-scented soaps and cosmetics.